samtron1412/docs/sci/math/math-term.md

   X would take the value 0.5 for X=heads, and 0.5 for X=tails (assuming
   the coin is fair)

+# Probability Mass Function (PMF)

+- In probability and statistics, a probability mass function (PMF) is a function that gives the probability that a discrete random variable is exactly equal to some values.
+- The PDF is often the primary means of defining a discrete probability distribution, and such functions exist for either scalar or multivariate random variables whose domain is discrete.
+- The value of the random variable having the largest probability mass is called the mode.

 # Tangent lines

 You can think of a tangent line as a line that skims a curve at a point.